rust-tw/book-tw/src/ch10-00-generics.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-01/src/main.rs:here}}
 ```

-<span class="caption">Listing 10-1: Code to find the largest number in a list
+<span class="caption">範例 10-1: Code to find the largest number in a list
 of numbers</span>

 This code stores a list of integers in the variable `number_list` and places